 - Essential Oils (All the DIY products require essential oils)

 When you are ready to try creating these products, check online.
 There are many sites that can give you formulas to make these compounds just the way you want them.

 You now have the knowledge and the list of ingredients you need to make a positive impact on your environment.

-Give yourselves a pat on the back for making your home, safer for your family, allergy sufferers and your pets.
-You have also helped this planet for the generations to come.
+Give yourselves a pat on the back for making your home safer for your family, allergy sufferers, and your pets.
+You have also helped this planet for generations to come.
 There is no need to feel helpless when you hear the news about our suffering earth.
 You would have taken a giant step forward in being an earth hero by changing your cleaning products.